Ordering kinetics and steady states of XY-model with ferromagnetic and nematic interaction: Results

 To substantiate our aforementioned categorization, we calculate the fractions $f_p$ and $f_n$ corresponding to integer and half-integer defects, respectively.
-These fractions are defined as follows: $f_p = \frac{<n_I>}{<n_I>+<n_{HI}>}$ and $f_n = \frac{<n_{HI}>}{<n_I>+<n_{HI}>}$. $<n_I>$ and $<n_{HI}>$ represent the average numbers of integer and half-integer defects in the system at a given time $t$, considering a specific set of parameters $(T, \Delta)$, where $<....>$ denotes average over 100 independent realizations. \\ In fig.\ref{fig:7}(a), we present the bar graph of $f_p$ and $f_n$ in various regions, as described above, at temperature $T = 0.60$.
-When $\Delta = 1$ or $0.9$, the values $f_p = 1$ and $f_n = 0$ indicate the exclusive formation of $\pm 1$ defects in the system.
-Conversely, for $\Delta = 0$ or $0.1$, the values $f_p = 0$ and $f_n = 1$ suggest the exclusive presence of $\pm \frac{1}{2}$ defects in the system.
+These fractions are defined as follows: $f_p = \frac{<n_I>}{<n_I>+<n_{HI}>}$ and $f_n = \frac{<n_{HI}>}{<n_I>+<n_{HI}>}$. $<n_I>$ and $<n_{HI}>$ represent the average numbers of integer and half-integer defects in the system at a given time $t$, considering a specific set of parameters $(T, \Delta)$, where $<....>$ denotes average over 100 independent realizations. \\ In fig.\ref{fig:10}(a), we present the bar graph of $f_p$ and $f_n$ in various regions, as described above, at temperature $\frac{T}{T_{BKT}} = 0.60$ at time $t=2000$.
+When $\Delta = 1$ or $0.9$, the values $f_p \approx 1$ and $f_n \approx 0$ indicate the exclusive formation of $\pm 1$ defects in the system.
+Conversely, for $\Delta = 0$ or $0.1$, the values $f_p \approx 0$ and $f_n \approx 1$ suggest the exclusive presence of $\pm \frac{1}{2}$ defects in the system.
 Therefore, as $\Delta$ approaches 1, a polar phase is evident, while values of $\Delta$ close to 0 signify a nematic phase.
-Notably, at $\Delta = 0.50$, both $\pm 1$ and $\pm \frac{1}{2}$ defects coexist in the system, resulting in nearly equal values of $f_p$ and $f_n$, indicating an almost equal probability for the formation of both types of defects.
-This region is referred to as the coexistence region.\\ To provide empirical evidence supporting the coexistence of both types of defects at $\Delta = 0.5$, we present a snapshot of the system's configuration in Fig. \ref{fig:7}(b).
-Within this snapshot, spins are visually represented through red quivers.
+Notably, at $\Delta = 0.50$, both $\pm 1$ and $\pm \frac{1}{2}$ defects coexist in the system, resulting in nearly equal values of $f_p$ and $f_n$, indicating almost equal probability for the formation of both types of defects.
+This region is referred to as the coexistence region.\\ To provide empirical evidence supporting the coexistence of both types of defects at $\Delta = 0.5$, we present a snapshot of the system's configuration in fig. \ref{fig:10}(b).
+Within this snapshot, spins are visually represented through black quivers.
 The visual representation showcases the co-occurrence of integer and half-integer defects.
-Specifically marked within the snapshot is a pair of integer and half-integer defects for reference\footnote{In the mixed system, each spin possesses a finite probability of engaging in both ferromagnetic and nematic interactions.
-In the former case, spin orientation lies within the range of $\theta \in [0,2\pi]$, while in the latter case, it spans over the range $\theta \in [0,\pi]$.
-Therefore, employing a color plot with a single colorbar to illustrate spin orientation is inappropriate in this context.}.
+Specifically marked within the snapshot is a pair of integer and half-integer defects for reference.